Maymayz44/fusion/README.md

 # Fusion

-A simple API aggregator with jq templating.
+An API aggregator for fusing API requests into a single one.